MediaComem/comem-masrad-dfa/subjects/angular/README.md

 ```
 > The **actual value** of `title` will always be **exactly** the value of `titleComment` and will have the **same type**.

-If you want to use a component's property **as part of the value** of an element attribute, you use curly braces:
+If you want to use a component's property **as part of the string value** of an element attribute, you use curly braces:

 ```html
 <h1 title="Custom Title: {{ titleComment }}">...</h1>